SOORAJTS2001/gazetteer/README.md

 gz = Gazetteer(mode=2)
 ```
 This switches to multiprocessing mode, utilizing all cores in your system

+If the given coordinates are not found or found inside a water boundary like sea/ocean, it should return `None` instead of `LocationBaseModel`
 ### How it works
 #### Data Management
 - Boundary Data is sourced from [Geoboundaries](https://www.geoboundaries.org/)